MSZAL/BetterTabs/README.md

 </p>

 <h2> Installation </h2>
-1. Download zip or git clone repository
+1. Download zip or git clone repository <br>
-2. In Chrome, go to Settings -> More tools -> Extensions
+2. In Chrome, go to Settings -> More tools -> Extensions <br>
-3. At the top of the extensions page, enable Developer mode for extensions
+3. At the top of the extensions page, enable Developer mode for extensions <br>
-4. Click "Load unpacked extensions" and navigate to the BetterTabs directory
+4. Click "Load unpacked extensions" and navigate to the BetterTabs directory <br>
-5. Enable BetterTabs extension in extensions page.
+5. Enable BetterTabs extension in extensions page <br>